Lazy Sourdough Loaf

 3

 When you are ready to form the loaf, decide which shape you will make.
 We used a banneton to proof the loaf again.
-Loads of rice flour which helps prevent stickery.
+Loads of rice flour (or fine polenta) which helps prevent stickery.
 Shape the loaf gently using the pull and fold technique (see the video) and allow it to rise in the banneton until bubbly and you can see that it is ready.
 This may take up to 4 hours or more.

 4